Funeral: Islamic

 The mourning period is 40 days long.

+Burial is the prescribed and traditionally accepted method for the disposal of human remains.
+This practice is grounded in Qur'anic teachings that emphasize bodily resurrection on the Day of Judgment and the continuation of life in the Hereafter.
+Islamic traditions regards the grave as the first stage of the afterlife, giving burial both ritual and theological significance.
+A central element of Islamic belief concerning funeral rites is the questioning of the deceased in the grave, during which the individual is affirmed in faith in God and loyalty to the teachings of the Prophet.
+Consequently, Islamic teachings prohibit cremation and discourage artificial treatment or alteration of the body after death.
+Instead, the deceased is buried and allowed to undergo natural decomposition in the earth in accordance with religious principles.

 Jewish

-In Judaism, funerals follow fairly specific rites, though they are subject to variation in custom.
-Halakha calls for preparatory rituals involving bathing and shrouding the body accompanied by prayers and readings from the Hebrew Bible, and then a funeral service marked by eulogies and brief prayers, and then the lowering of the body into the grave and the filling of the grave.
-Traditional law and practice forbid cremation of the body; the Reform Jewish movement generally discourages cremation but does not outright forbid it.
+In Judaism, funerals generally follow prescribed rites, although customs vary among different communities and localities.
+Halakha requires preparatory rituals involving bathing and shrouding the body accompanied by prayers and readings from the Hebrew Bible, a funeral service consisting of eulogies and brief prayers, and then the lowering of the body into the grave and the filling of the grave.
+Traditional law and practice prohibit cremation; however, the Reform Jewish movement generally discourages cremation but does not outright forbid it.

-Burial rites should normally take place as soon as possible and include:
+Burial rites are advised to take place as soon as possible and include: